Steve Bannon Is Really Worried About the ‘Anti-Patriarchy Movement’

 Former White House chief strategist Steve Bannon apparently has the “anti-patriarchy movement” on his radar.
-According to a new edition of the book Devil’s Bargain, he’s afraid it might “undo ten thousands years of unrecorded history.”
+According to a new edition of the book Devil’s Bargain, he’s afraid it might “undo ten-thousand years of recorded history.”

 In the updated paperback version of the book, author and Bloomberg journalist Josh Green writes about his experience of spending the Golden Globes with the former executive chairman of far-right website Breitbart, during which the latter shared his sexist opinions about Times’s Up and the #MeToo movement.